allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 }
 ```

 What we have here is a POJO with 3 fields.
-Each of these fields has Jackson's `@JsonProperty` annotation
+Each of these fields has Jackson’s `@JsonProperty` annotation
 and two more from Javax Validation API.

 ## First test